 You can find out who your TA is under the "Sections" page on the course website.
 Match the section number from your CMSC 201 discussion section (you can find it on your schedule) to the section number in the table.
-Make sure that the time and place also match the discussion in your schedule!
+Double check you have the right one by making sure the time and place also match the discussion in your schedule!